MatthewTsan/Leetcode/README.md

 + 012 M:

 ## Basic method
++ q146 M:
+    queue and dictionary

++ q721 M:
+    DSU and dictionary

 + q876 E:
     fast and slow on linkedList to find the middle.

-+ q146 M:
-    queue and dictionary

 ## Sliding windows